yinuo-136/DungeonGame/README.md

 </td>
 <td>
-Ticks the game state when the player uses/attempts to use an item.
-The player's action (attempts/using an item) must be carried out first, <i>then</i> enemy movement.
+Ticks the game state when the player moves in the specified direction **one** square.
+The player's movement must be carried out first, <i>then</i> enemy movement.
 </td>
 <td>
 N/A